På spåret

 På spåret is an original format developed by Ingvar Oldsberg for SVT, and he hosted the show for many years.
+The first show aired 5 September 1987.
 Lennart Dahlgren, winner of the first season, was the judge in 1988.
 Author and tennis legend Björn Hellberg was promoted from contestant to permanent Oldsberg sidekick and judge in 1995 after winning for four straight seasons.
-Famous gourmet, restaurant owner, and former contestant Carl-Jan Grankvist sat in for Hellberg during the 2004 season.
+Famous gourmet, restaurant owner, and former contestant Carl Jan Granqvist sat in for Hellberg during the 2004 season.

 In 2009, after 21 years, Oldsberg and Hellberg left, and Kristian Luuk took over as host with Fredrik Lindström as judge.

 Format

 Two teams of well-known Swedes (during the initial seasons each team had three participants each, however this was later reduced to two) compete against each other.
 Participants are shown filmed journeys (usually filmed from the front of a train, but occasionally from a car, or even from a plane) and the objective is for each team to identify the destination of the journey, using visual clues from the video, and additional clues from the host.
 The clues, which often include puns and far-fetched word play, get progressively easier as the train approaches its destination, and the number of points awarded for a correct answer accordingly declines.
 After the journey both teams answer questions related to the destination city, and collect more points.

 Each one-hour show has three filmed journeys, typically with one Swedish and two foreign destinations.

 The journey involves the competitors figuring out the destination of a journey viewed at high speed from the driver's seat on a train (sometimes also a car, bus or boat) on the way to the place in question.
 The host reads out various tricky clues, as the journey progresses.
 Clues are awarded on 10, 8, 6, 4 and 2 points, and get progressively easier (2 points almost always includes a pun on the name of the destination).
 To answer, the team pulls the emergency brake; if the answer is correct, points are given corresponding to the level that the journey has reached.
 The other team must wait until the next point level to give their answer.

 In between journeys 2 and 3, the original hosts, Oldsberg and Hellberg, used to read a text dressed up as Dr. Watson and Sherlock Holmes, giving progressively easier clues about a specific celebrity.
 The team that first identified the celebrity won points, or instead lost if the answer was wrong.
 Later "Holmes and Watson" was substituted by "Tintin and Captain Haddock".
 Following the 50th anniversary of SVT in 2006, this element was replaced by various mini-games, as follows: